eshaank1/chat/chatroom.md

             sendMessage();
         }
     }
+    // Function to scroll to the bottom of the chatbox function scrollToBottom() {
+        chatBox.scrollTop = chatBox.scrollHeight;
+    }
     // Function to periodically retrieve and display chat messages function displayChat() {
         // Fetch chat messages from the server using the /read endpoint